 The Board, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-All Board funds are reported in the governmental funds consisting of the General Operating Fund, Capital Projects Fund, and Debt Service Fund.
+All Board funds are reported in the governmental funds consisting of the General Operating Fund, Capital Project Fund, and Debt Service Fund.
 The General Operating Fund includes the General and Special Revenue Programs.

 The Board's fund financial statements provide detailed information about the most significant funds.
 The Board's governmental funds use the modified accrual basis of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 All of the Board's services are reported in governmental funds, showing how money flows into and out of funds and the balances left at year-end that are available for spending.
 The governmental fund statements provide a detailed short-term view of the Board's operations and the services it provides.
+The Board maintains three governmental funds: General Operating (the "General Operating Fund"), Capital Projects, and Debt Service.